Why Choose Cedars-Sinai Marina del Rey Hospital for Skull Base Surgery?

-Our professional surgeons at Marina Del Rey Hospital know how important surgeries are when treating a disease, so they take special care when performing them to ensure the patient’s health.
+Our professional surgeons at Cedars-Sinai Marina del Rey Hospital know how important surgeries are when treating a disease, so they take special care when performing them to ensure the patient’s health.

 Cancer is one of the worst illnesses that can befall a human.
 There are different types of cancer, but all of them are incredibly dangerous.
 Unfortunately, sometimes tumors can develop at the base of the skull.
 This is a very sensitive and important area, so getting the surgical procedure can be an important step to take when treating this.

 The base of the skull is a very important part of the human body.
 Besides being near the brain, it is also in the vicinity of the human spine, another sensitive part.
 Due to some conditions, diseases or traumas, certain abnormalities, such as tumors, can develop in that area.
 Because they pose a risk both to the brain and to the spine, it is incredibly important that they are dealt with as soon as possible.

 Skull base surgery is a minimally invasive procedure in which the doctor carefully extracts the tumor from the base of the skull.